 If Valentine’s Day is a bit too busy for your taste, then CC’s City Broiler special is for you.
 From Feb.
 2 to Feb.
-16 (excluding Feb.14), get a four-course Valentine’s dinner for two with shrimp cocktail, salad, filet mignon and fried lobster, wine and dessert for only $100.
+16 (excluding Feb.14), get a special Valentine’s dinner for two with shrimp cocktail, salad, filet mignon and fried lobster, a complimentary bottle of wine and dessert for only $100.

 What to gift

 With Valentine’s Day on a Friday this year, spread out the love by sending flowers earlier in the week.
 If your Valentine works in a traditional office setting, everyone in the office will enjoy the blooms for days.

 But show some love to local florists by avoiding many of the online outlets unless you are certain you’re talking to a local florist.
 Take the time to visit a local florist, seeing the actual flowers that will make up your arrangement and picking out something special in a vase or a gift item to accompany the flowers.